Dave-team/Knowledge-base/Business-Intelligence/BI development.md

     - Is it accurate?

 ### Explore data from Fivetran (or custom sources)
-- Pipeline the data from Fivetran into Snowflake
+- Pipeline the data from Fivetran into Snowflake.
+If the data isn't too large, pipeline all fields and transform less as people often change their mind as to what fields they want
 - Explore this data in Snowflake
     - Is there any PII?
 If so, we can either build a transformation in Fivetran to remove the PII or we work with the stakeholders to change name of certain fields to e.g. IS_PII (this avoids us having to remove an entire column which might be needed to analyze some data)
     - Go through the data and make sure it makes sense: